Updated 02/11/2017 to reflect the now announced final title. The previous version of this post named the book by its working title, Human Resources.

-Over the past month I’ve been working through the developmental editing process for my sci-fi novel Human Resources.
+Over the past month I’ve been working through the developmental editing process for my sci-fi novel Blood Capital.
 This week I reached a milestone with my editor; he gave our updated outline the green light, freeing me to start work on rewriting pages!

 What is a developmental edit?